-What does one need for an Intuitive Pedagogy seminar?
+What one needs in order to create an Intuitive Pedagogy seminar:

-• a facilitator trained in at least two different areas, such as playing and communication, playing and painting, or two or more facilitators representing one field of practice.
-Playing and body exercises are the centerpiece of Intuitive Pedagogy, and will take up most of the seminar time.
+• a facilitator trained in at least two different areas, such as playing and communication, playing and painting; or two or more facilitators, each representing one field of practice.
+Playing and body exercises are the centerpiece of Intuitive Pedagogy and will occupy most of the seminar time.

-Why is the voluntary participation emphasized?
+Why is voluntary participation emphasized?
 In many schools, trainings, and working environments, people are often given mandates and instructions that they are obliged to follow.
-In a training of intuition, this kind of adaptation simply does not work.
-Only if we practice out of free will, are we able to initiate change.
+In a training of intuition, this kind of approach simply does not work.
+Only if we practice out of free will are we able to initiate change.

 Having enough time is a crucial requirement.
-Growing and learning processes are completed in the night when we sleep, as well as during the breaks, when we are not thinking about what we are learning, or preoccupied by it.
+Growing and learning processes are completed in the night when we sleep as well as during the seminar breaks, when we are not thinking about what we are learning or preoccupied by it.
 Having adequate breaks is invaluable for this kind of work.
-Perhaps hard to imagine, the breaks are as important as the sessions.
-In this sense, we do not create the program with a non-stop schedule with 5-minute breaks (as if to get as much as possible out of the total schedule), but instead, create more breathing time with longer breaks, in order to digest what we have experienced.
-A seminar of more than one day is necessary, precisely because we need the time spent in our night’s sleep to accomplish intuitive learning.
+Although it is per-haps hard to imagine, the breaks during an Intuitive Pedagogy training are as important as the sessions themselves.
+Because of this, we do not create the program with a non-stop schedule that has 5-minute breaks (as if to get as much as possible out of the rest of the schedule), but instead, we create more breathing time with longer breaks in order to digest what we have experienced.
+A seminar of more than one day is necessary, precisely because we need the time spent during our night’s sleep to accomplish intuitive learning.